crts314/EJNotes/chapter4.md

 Objects work differently.
 You can change their properties, causing a single object value to have different content at different times.

-Therefore is a difference between having two references to the same object and having two different objects that contain the same properties at a given time.
+Therefore there is a difference between having two references to the same object and having two different objects that contain the same properties at a given time.
 Because object can change, two objects are equal only if they conrrespond to the same bits in memory

 ```javascript
 let object1 = {value: 10};